triestpa/Open-Cryptochat/README.md

+# An Introduction To Utilizing Public-Key Cryptography In Javascript

 ## Open Cryptochat - A Tutorial

 Cryptography is important.
 Without encryption, the internet as we know it would not be possible - data sent online would be as vulnerable to interception as a message shouted across a crowded room.
 Cryptography is also a major topic in current events, increasingly playing a central role in [law enforcement investigations](https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute) and [government legislation](https://www.politico.com/tipsheets/morning-cybersecurity/2017/11/10/texas-shooting-could-revive-encryption-legislation-223290).